 Always have the up-to-date proof of ownership (such as a Pleasure Craft License (PCL) or Vessel Registration, plus a Bill of Sale) with you when using your pleasure craft.
-Also, make sure that the vessel ownership information you possess is current, which means you’ll need to submit updated records via the Canadian Vessel Registry if there are changes in the owner’s name or address.
+Also, make sure that the vessel ownership information on your vessel registration in Canada is current, which means you’ll need to submit updated records via the Canadian Vessel Registry if there are changes in the owner’s name or address.

 For 90 days after a change in name or address, the owner can still use the pleasure craft before receiving an updated licence.
 However, during this time, documentation proving the date of an address or name change, new name or address details, and previous licence awaiting updates must remain onboard.